umanovskis/baremetal-arm/doc/01_setup.md

 ## Build system essentials

 Finally, we need the essential components of a build system.
 In the coming examples, we'll be using the standard Make build tool, as well as CMake.
-Debuan-based systems provide a handy package called `build-essential`, which installs Make and other relevant programs.
+Debian-based systems provide a handy package called `build-essential`, which installs Make and other relevant programs.
 CMake is available in a package called `cmake`, so the installation is simple:

 ```
 sudo apt-get install build-essential cmake